Covid 19 coronavirus: 13 new cases - 11 in the community

 Ten are clearly epidemiologically linked to the Auckland cluster, the Ministry of Health said in a statement today.

-Six of cases are associated with the Mt Roskill Evangelical Church sub-cluster – four are within the same household and two attended church services.
+Six of the cases are associated with the Mt Roskill Evangelical Church sub-cluster – four are within the same household and two attended church services.

 The other four other cases are contacts of previously reported confirmed cases.